duochanatharvard/World-Waw-II-Warm-Anomaly/README.md

 The full analysis, which starts from downloading and processing the ICOADS dataset, takes more computational resources and time.
 Below, we provide step-by-step instruction.

 #### Overview and Dependency
 The full analysis consists of three steps.
 The first is downloading and processing the ICOADS dataset.
-The second is the LME analysis, and the last is computing trends and other statistics for different SST estimates.
+What follows is the LME analysis, and the last is computing trends and other statistics for different SST estimates.

 __Dependency__: [CD-Computation](https://github.com/duochanatharvard/CD_Computation), [CD-Figures](https://github.com/duochanatharvard/CDF_Figures), and [colormap-CD](https://github.com/duochanatharvard/colormap_CD).